praveensarraf/admin-dashboard/README.md

-# 🧠 Agent Task Manager System
+# 🧠 Admin Dashboard

-A professional **MERN Stack** web application that allows an admin to:
+A professional **MERN Stack** web application designed for efficient task distribution and management by an admin.
+The system allows:

-- Create/manage agents
+- Secure authentication and access control
-- Upload CSV files containing tasks
+- Agent creation and management
-- Auto-distribute tasks to agents
+- Task file upload via CSV
-- View all tasks grouped by agents
+- Auto-distribution of tasks among agents
-- Securely login/logout with persistent authentication
+- Organized task viewing grouped by agent
-- Responsive and user-friendly UI built with **React + ShadCN UI + Tailwind CSS**
+- Clean, responsive, and modern UI built using **React, Tailwind CSS, and ShadCN/UI**

 ---